-Cynthia's death scene in 4 features the very spine-chilling and sad piece "Room Of Angel", actually a theme of the game's main antagonist - both the music and lyrics make it a Tear Jerker in that context, but as for Cynthia's death, the music may provide effective tone, but if you notice the lyrics in that situation?
+- Cynthia's death scene features the very spine-chilling and sad piece "Room of Angel", actually a theme of the game's main antagonist - both the music and lyrics make it a Tear Jerker in that context.
+As for Cynthia's death, the music may provide effective tone, but if you notice the lyrics in that situation?
 "Here's a lullaby to close your eyes/It was always you that I despised/I don't feel enough for you to cry."
 Why, thank you.

 Silent Hill Homecoming